archfz/cypress-terminal-report/README.md

 - Added support for multiple and nested mocha context.
 In console logs are tabbed according to nesting level of context and in output files context titles are always added. [issue](https://github.com/archfz/cypress-terminal-report/issues/70)
+- Updated cypress to 6.5.x in tests to confirm support.

 #### 2.4.0